MileHacker Logo

 ViaBastia Bus Network

 The local bus network, operated by ViaBastia (Services Urbains de Bastia), serves as the backbone of Bastia's public transport.
-It covers the city center and extends to various residential areas and surrounding suburbs.
+It includes the city center and applies to various residential areas and surrounding suburbs.
 Buses present a convenient way to reach different points of interest without a car.

-Bus routes connect the Historic Waterfront, the vast Place Saint-Nicolas, the historic Citadel, and the main train station.
-They additionally serve residential neighborhoods further afield.
-You can find route maps online or at the Bastia tourist office.
+Bus routes connect the Historic Waterfront, the vast Place Saint-Nicolas, the historic Citadel, and the primary train station.
+They additionally serve residential neighborhoods more distant.
+You'll discover route maps online or in person at the Bastia tourist office.
 The main bus hub typically locates near Place Saint-Nicolas or the train station, offering central points for transfers.
 Look for bus stops clearly marked throughout the city.

 Ticketing & Fares